Jupiter's moon, Callisto

 Lab Policies

-• Attendance is mandatory and will be reflected in your final lab grade.
-If you have to miss lab one week (for a legitimate reason, which is at my discretion) and let me know ahead of time, or if you are sick and have a doctor's note, it will not be held against you.
+• Attendance is mandatory.
+If you have to miss lab one week and let me know ahead of time, or if you are sick and have a doctor's note, you may be able to make up the lab with another lab section.
 You are still required to turn in the previous week's lab on time.
 If you miss a lab and you do not have an excuse, you will receive a zero for that day's lab.
-There are no make-up labs available.

 • Calculators are cool!
 Cell phones are cool, too, but they can't do scientific notation or cube roots, so bring a calculator.

-• Each group must turn in one copy of its in-lab work, and each individual must turn in his/her own take home section.
+• Each team must turn in one copy of the team work, and each individual must turn in his/her own take home section.
 Any instances of plagiarism will earn a zero for all parties involved.
+See the class syllabus if you are unsure what constitutes plagiarism.

 • Please staple your lab and make sure the pages are in order.

-• Labs are due one week from when they are assigned.
-Late labs will be penalized 10% for each day that they are late.
+• Labs are due one week from when they are assigned unless otherwise noted.

 Suggestions